Peptide Fox

 L-Carnitine Transports Fat

 Long-chain fatty acids cannot cross the inner mitochondrial membrane on their own.
-They require the carnitine shuttle.
-Without adequate carnitine, fatty acids accumulate outside the furnace, unavailable for burning.
+They require the carnitine shuttle.⁴ Without adequate carnitine, fatty acids can remain outside the mitochondria instead of being moved into the oxidation pathway.

 MOTS-c Programs Mitochondria